The Difference between Acoustic Absorption and Acoustic Insulation

 Allow Australian Plaster Acoustics to advise you about sound, sound absorption, and acoustic insulation.
 Our products are designed to offer optimal acoustic insulation and absorption.
 We have the necessary know-how and experience to turn even the loudest room into an island of tranquillity.

 Tip: Acoustic design will achieve its optimum and most cost effective potential when it is considered early in concept or masterplanning stage.
-The sooner an acoustic engineer is engaged, the higher your chances of avoiding costly retrofit solutions.
+The sooner an acoustic expert is engaged, the higher your chances of avoiding costly retrofit solutions.

 Does the noise of the traffic in the street outside or from a nearby railway or airport make you grind your teeth with frustration day after day?
 Or did your not-so-talented child just buy a recorder, and is he playing the instrument in his room every day repeating to himself that practice makes perfect?
 The neighbour's children may be there as well, self-taught young entertainers who aspire to soon appear in All Together Now.